 - For building landing pages and sales funnels, use Unbounce , Instapage, or Leadpages in combination with OptinMonster

 - Use PartnerStack, Tapfiliate, or ShareaSale to launch successful affiliate programs or partner programs

 All I care about is that you make the right decisions.
 Click funnels is truly crappy (I’ve worked on sales funnels for years and I’ve used almost every single landing page and sales funnel platforms out there — includes Infusionsoft (now Keap), Marketo, and Pardot.
 As if clickfunnel’s enormous ugliness wasn’t enough, the clickfunnels pricing is a grim reminder of just how wasted that $297 can be.

-Clickfunnels is building an army of affiliates.
-There are many affiliates already leading to tons of information which could be unfairly biased and one-sided.
-I don’t give rat’s shit about what affiliates think.
-I obviously don’t care what the folks at Clickfunnels think.
+Clickfunnels is building an army of affiliates (and there’s nothing wrong with that).
+There are many affiliates already leading to tons of information which could be unfairly biased and one-sided (now, that’s a problem).

 If you’ve been around on the Internet and if you have anything to do with Internet marketing, digital marketing, or sales funnels, you’d have heard of Clickfunnels